 Here are the most commonly asked questions about Charcot foot:

-If Charcot foot is detected and treated quickly, it can get better with time.
-However, if your foot has already changed shape, this is permanent and unfortunately can’t be reversed.
-The condition may come back, although the correct treatment will help to reduce the chances of this happening.
+If Charcot foot is detected and treated quickly, it can heal with time.
+However, if your foot has already changed shape due to fractures, sprains and development of sores, this is permanent and can’t be reversed.
+The condition may return, but the correct treatment will help reduce chances of this happening.

-Patients who develop Charcot foot have neuropathy which causes loss of feeling.
-This means that many people don’t feel any pain at all, which is why the condition can get significantly worse before it is detected.
-However, some people have reported feeling pain and soreness in their foot.
+Patients who develop Charcot foot have neuropathy, which causes loss of feeling.
+This means many people don’t feel any pain at all, which is why the condition can worsen before it’s detected.
+Some people have reported feeling pain and soreness in their foot.

-Many people continue to walk at first because they don’t realize they have Charcot foot.
-Once it has been diagnosed, you will need to be completely or partially non-weight bearing to give your bones a chance to heal.
-Your doctor will advise you on your treatment plan.
-It’s essential that you stick to this because any attempt to walk earlier can prevent recovery and may make the condition worse.
+Many people continue to walk with Charcot foot because they don’t realize they have an injury.
+Once the condition has been diagnosed, you must stop weighting the injured foot to give your bones a chance to heal.
+Your doctor will prescribe a treatment plan.
+It’s essential that you stick to this plan because any attempt to walk sooner than prescribed can prevent recovery and may make the condition worse.

-Yes.
-Charcot foot develops in people with nerve damage, usually as a result of diabetes.
-Around 1% of people with diabetes are thought to develop the condition.
+Charcot foot is very rare and develops in people with nerve damage, usually as a result of diabetes.
+Around 1 percent of people with diabetes are thought to develop the condition.

-Yes, although this is rare.
-Charcot foot affects people with nerve damage and although the most common cause of this is diabetes, other causes include alcohol or drug abuse, syphilis, an infection, spinal disease or injury, HIV, or Parkinson’s.
+Charcot foot affects people with nerve damage.
+The most common cause is diabetes, but other causes may include alcohol or drug abuse, syphilis, an infection, spinal disease or spinal injury, HIV or Parkinson’s.